 Major forms of purifying water are chemical treatments and/or boiling.
 It kills off the organisms living inside the water to make sure they cannot disturb your body’s functioning.

 10 Methods for Making Filtered or Purified Water in the Wild

 Now that you know that clean water is crucial to your health, you need to find out ways of decontaminating it, right?
-Considering this, we have described 10 of the most useful methods of filtering or purifying water out in the wild.
+Considering this, we have described 10 of the most useful methods of filtering or purifying water out in the wild without any portable water filters.
 They are discussed according to the ease of use and availability of the required tools.

 Sedimentation is one of the easiest yet most overlooked ways of cleaning water.
 What usually happens is that water gets all murky when it flows through streams.
 It can have mud dissolved in it, which makes it look unappetizing.

 However, if you are patient enough, you can remove all the dirt and other major pollutants from it.
 All you have to do is put it in a container or make sure it stays stagnant for some time.
 This will cause all the dirt and debris to sink to the bottom of the container or reservoir.

 This way, only clear water remains at the top as it is lighter than the impurities.
 Now, gently take out the clean water from the top and drink it.
 Make sure not to disturb the bottom of the water as it will set the impurities in motion.
 Otherwise, they will spread throughout the container, and you will have to wait for another prolonged duration.